RACV Logo

 Day 14 - Edinburgh > York

-Travel to the English city of York today on a First Class train journey.
-This fascinating medieval city is nestled within ancient city walls and has Roman and Viking roots.
+Arrive in York this afternoon.
+This fascinating Medieval city is nestled within ancient city walls and has Roman and Viking roots.
+Tonight, check in for a two-night Special Stay.

 Day 15 - York